-The per capita income in Carlsbad in 2010 was $24,845, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
-This equates to an annual income of $99,380 for a family of four.
+The per capita income in Carlsbad in 2010 was $25,673, which is wealthy relative to New Mexico, and middle income relative to the rest of the US.
+This equates to an annual income of $102,692 for a family of four.
 However, Carlsbad contains both very wealthy and poor people as well.

 Carlsbad is an extremely ethnically-diverse city.
 The people who call Carlsbad home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Carlsbad, accounting for 47.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Carlsbad residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carlsbad include Irish, English, Polish, and Scottish.
+Important ancestries of people in Carlsbad include Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Carlsbad is English.
 Other important languages spoken here include Spanish and Korean.